shinezyy/ArchShineZ/content/authors/admin/_index.md

 - Performance counter architecture
 - Performance evaluation framework

-During 2022-2024, I led the performance analysis and modeling team of Xiangshan processor in Beijing Institute of Open Source Chip (BOSC).
+During 2022 - 2024, I led the performance analysis and modeling team of Xiangshan processor in Beijing Institute of Open Source Chip (BOSC).
 Our team played a significant role in the design of 3rd generation architecture of the Xiangshan processor, achieving a SPECint2k6 score of 15/GHz on both C++ simulator and RTL.
 I will continue maintaining the micro-architecture simulator for Xiangshan and contribute to the open-source community when leading the LLM inference project in BOSC.

-My hobbies include playing badmiton, investment, and reading papers on health and biology.
+My hobbies include playing badmiton, investment.
 I obtained my Ph.D. degree from the Institute of Computing Technology, Chinese Academy of Sciences, and B.Sc. degree from Nanjing University.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV-En-latex.pdf" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "uploads/CV-Chn.pdf" "newtab" >}}简历{{< /staticref >}}. -->